Skip to content

 Applying a correction does not overwrite or delete the old memory.
 The default supersede operation keeps the original for audit lineage — it is demoted, not destroyed — and the op-log records the full before/after.
 You can trace the history at any time, and corrections are reversible.
 This is the indelibility guarantee in action: a correction never loses information.

-Initiating a correction from your AI
+Initiating an edit from your AI

-Step 1 — the AI calls correct:
+Step 1 — the AI calls edit:

 {

-"tool": "correct",
+"tool": "edit",

 "arguments": {